aroesz98/CRTOS/README.md

 #### Send Algorithm
 1. **Critical Section:** Disables interrupts and checks if the queue is full.
 2. **Insertion:** Inserts the item at the rear of the queue and updates the rear index.
-3. **Semaphore Signal:** Signals the semaphore to unblock waiting tasks.
+3. **BinarySemaphore Signal:** Signals the semaphore to unblock waiting tasks.

 ### Circular Buffer
 Circular buffers provide a fixed-size buffer with wrap-around behavior.
 The `CircularBuffer` class supports sending and receiving data.